-

 Mandolin & Vocals

-Matthew (15) is the youngest Farnum.
+Matthew (17) is the youngest Farnum.
 He joins the family for several feature songs, including Battle of New Orleans, Are You Washed in the Blood, and You’ve Got a Friend in Me.
-He is progressing on the mandolin, and we are hopeful that 2021 will find him on stage more frequently.
-His interests and responsibilities include: Legos, reading, learning computer skills, taking care of the chickens, helping Dad with handyman projects... and finding new ways to annoy his older siblings.
+He made some early progress on the mandolin, but with other interests, he is less often on stage with his siblings.
+His interests include: Legos (they never wear out), reading, learning computer skills, baking, and Spanish, and often helping Dad with handyman projects... and finding new ways to annoy his older siblings.

 Tricia (Mom)